The easiest berry crumble pie recipe you could make. A blackberry pie with crumb topping, everybody just loves this pie!

 - Soften butter: Make sure you take the butter out of the fridge a few hours before baking; the butter must be soft.

-- Cream the butter, sugar, and vanilla extract with a handheld mixer until light and fluffy.
+- Cream the butter, sugar, and vanilla extract with the mixer until light and fluffy.

 - Mix the flour and the salt, add them to the butter mixture, mix with a spoon first, and then with your hands to form the crumbs.